-INTRODUCTION : The Finance Bill, 2017 has proposed to introduce a new section 269ST in the Income Tax Act with effect from 01st April, 2017 whereby a restriction is imposed on receipt of any amount of Rs.
-3 lakhs or more through modes other than the modes prescribed in that section.
+The Finance Act, 2017 has introduced a new section 269ST in the Income Tax Act with effect from 01st April, 2017, whereby a restriction is imposed on receipt of any amount of Rs.
+2 lakhs or more through modes other than the modes prescribed in that section.
 This limit is mentioned in many ways like according to per day, per transaction, for all transactions per occasion / event etc.

 In this article an attempt has been made to analyze that how the above limit may be computed under the different circumstances.

 (i) Through clause (a) limit is put on receipts from a single person, entity etc. (herein after mentioned as “entity”) in cash etc. modes in a single day (i.e., in one date).